prembadri/FreeForCode/README.md

 1. Microsoft Power BI documentation: https://lnkd.in/dbAT7QQ9
 1. Learn from Power BI community: https://lnkd.in/d3-FGaUq

+Microsoft Offering FREE Power BI Courses for 2023 with Certificates 🔥🔥

+1. Microsoft Certified: Power BI Data Analyst Associate – Certifications : https://lnkd.in/diqHhamu

+2. Getting Started with Power BI Desktop : https://lnkd.in/dP-MQZpH

+3. Build Dashboards in Power BI : https://lnkd.in/dkx9pkHN

+4. Power BI for Beginners Introduction to Business Intelligence : https://lnkd.in/dA8Hjjhj

+5. Use Power Bi for Financial Data Analysis : https://lnkd.in/d6eeHpF3

+6. Data-Driven Decisions with Power BI : https://lnkd.in/dNG8ny3s

+7. HR Analytics- Build an HR dashboard using Power BI : https://lnkd.in/dj5kSMed

+8. Create a Sales Dashboard using Power BI : https://lnkd.in/dxFNAn5Z

+9. Build an Income Statement Dashboard in Power BI : https://lnkd.in/dBKwsEpx

+10. Power BI for Beginners: Designing a Data Model : https://lnkd.in/d8xwdpXZ

+11. Power BI for Beginners: Preparing Data For Analysis : https://lnkd.in/dmERvXj4

+12. Power Bi Report Development Crash Course : https://lnkd.in/dazuDdXM

 Others
 1. Excel: https://lnkd.in/dxuqGrzQ
 2. Tableau: https://lnkd.in/dzZnRFT2